SavvyPlus/wiki4/aws-infrastructure/cloudformation-standard.md

 * The worker knows how to do his job(the details in lambda.cfn.yaml).
 * Once the worker finishes the prototype, he asks (SNS notification) the master to come to the construction site (CodePipeline console) and the master decides
 * whether to approve the prototype (ApproveTestStack).
-* Once the master approves, the prototype will be destroyed by a terminator called "clean-test-files".
+* Once the master approves, the prototype will be destroyed by a terminator called `clean-test-files`.
 * Then, the master asks the worker to capture the difference between the prototype and the old house and then repair the old house by applying the difference (executing ChangeSet).
 Mission completed!

 Note:
 	When there is no old house (existing production stack), repairing an old house becomes building a house (creating a production stack).

 # Conclusion:
 	In general, there is a top level cloudformation template that creates the codepipeline that is then used to run the lower level template that deploys the built lambdas

 # Partition
 The partition lambda is for partitioning the data in Athena for downloaders that push their data to Athena.